 (Got the title pun, now?
 Yes, I agree.
 It's pretty lame).

 Well, maybe, but most often no, you don't.

-You may remember that in the order of Stuff That Matters for a great recording (and thus makes possible great mix, which makes possible commercial success and eventually you getting that villa in Malibu with your royalties) music, arrangement, performance and recording space come first, followed by the ability of setting the gains right (rather obvious but all too often botched by hobbyists).
+You may remember that in the order of Stuff That Matters for a great recording (and thus makes it possible to produce a great mix, which makes it possible to have commercial success and eventually you getting that villa in Malibu with your royalties) music, arrangement, performance and recording space come first, followed by the ability of setting the gains right (rather obvious but all too often botched by hobbyists).

 Then there's the choice of microphone and the rest of the gear, in descending order of importance.

 But microphone is not just about the microphone hardware.

 How a microphone sounds is due, of course, to its design, principle of operation and physical construction.
 It's very hard to make a pencil SDC sound like a U47, or a 57 like a passive ribbon mic.